 If you are a data provider (aka host institution), you will submit a file consisting of student and course data for students you have identified as eligible for Reverse Transfer and who have consented to participate in Reverse Transfer.
 (Note: The Clearinghouse does not track student eligibility or process consent forms for its Reverse Transfer service.)

-- Preparing your file: Course data file format specifications are in the Course Exchange Implementation Guide for Reverse Transfer and our Quick Start Guide.
+- Preparing your file: Course data file format specifications are in the Reverse Transfer Knowledge Base.
 Pipe delimited, XML, and EDI file formats are accepted.

 - Transmitting your file: You can send your files to the Clearinghouse via a secure FTP account or the SPEEDE server.
 Each time you successfully upload a file, a file delivery receipt is emailed to you or an acknowledgement is posted on the SPEEDE server.
 If there is an issue in transmitting your file, a notification and error description is emailed to you as well as posted to the “File Submission” screen on the Reverse Transfer user interface.